I first met South African Chef Bertus Basson at a Big Green Egg hands-on demo held at Overture in Stellenbosch.

 Dukkah is an Egyptian spice blend consisting of herbs and nuts.
 It may seem like there is a lot going on for a fish dish, but the flavor balance was on point and the hake handled it all quite well.

-For dessert, John went with the Strawberry Pavlova served with fresh strawberries, strawberry jelly, meringues, and vanilla ice cream.
+For dessert, my friend went with the Strawberry Pavlova served with fresh strawberries, strawberry jelly, meringues, and vanilla ice cream.

 Pavlova is a meringue-based dessert named after the Russian ballerina Anna Pavlova.